BitcoinDesign/Guide/guide/how-it-works/ecash/introduction.md

    layout = "full-width"
 %}

-Bitcoin backed ecash works by using protocols like [Fedimint]({{ '/guide/how-it-works/ecash/fedimint' | relative_url }}) and [Cashu]({{ '/guide/how-it-works/ecash/cashu/' | relative_url }}), which both implement blinded signatures to ensure privacy and security.
-Users deposit bitcoin, and in return, they receive bitcoin backed ecash tokens.
+Bitcoin-backed ecash works by using protocols like [Fedimint]({{ '/guide/how-it-works/ecash/fedimint' | relative_url }}) and [Cashu]({{ '/guide/how-it-works/ecash/cashu/' | relative_url }}), which both implement blinded signatures to ensure privacy and security.
+Users deposit bitcoin, and in return, they receive bitcoin-backed ecash tokens.
 Users can then spend and receive these ecash tokens, which remain anonymous and unlinkable to their identity, enabling private transactions within the bitcoin ecosystem.

+{% include picture.html
+   image = "/assets/images/guide/how-it-works/ecash/connected@1x.png"
+   retina = "/assets/images/guide/how-it-works/ecash/connected@2x.png"
+   mobile = "/assets/images/guide/how-it-works/ecash/connected@1x.png"
+   mobileRetina = "/assets/images/guide/how-it-works/ecash/connected@2x.png"
+   alt-text = "An illustration of cashu, fedimint, and lightning nodes connected in a mesh network." caption = "Lightning is a popular connective tissue between ecash and bitcoin." width = 800 height = 456 layout = "full-width"
+%}
 ### Key Benefits of Bitcoin-Backed Ecash

 * **Faster Transactions** - Ecash systems process transactions almost instantly since they rely on a centralized mint, eliminating the need for network-wide consensus or routing through multiple Lightning nodes.